aqassem2004/Chat-App/README.md

 2. Run multiple instances of the client application.
 3. Register each client with a unique phone number.
 4. Send messages between clients using the provided menu options.

-## Future Improvements
-- Implement message encryption for secure communication.
-- Add a graphical user interface (GUI) for better usability.
-- Enhance error handling and logging mechanisms.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.